 If you’re a “big picture” person, there are lots of tools that can help you with the flipping process.
-You can use software to develop a timeline, prepare a cost estimate, manage expenses, track orders and deliveries and even to list your property once it’s ready for sale.
-But when it comes to hiring contractors, you’ll have to rely on gut instinct, reviews and recommendations and your ability to judge people.
+You can use software to develop a timeline, prepare a cost estimate, manage expenses, track orders and deliveries, and even to list your property once it’s ready for sale.
+But when it comes to hiring contractors, you’ll have to rely on gut instinct, reviews, recommendations, and your ability to judge people.

 Dealing with the variety of trades, subcontractors and suppliers, building inspectors and officials requires the concentration of a juggler and the patience of a parent with teenagers.

-- Tell me a construction story about the worst job you have done.
+2. Tell me a construction story about the worst job you have done

-Ask about insurance, general liability, theft and hazard and workers compensation.
+Ask about their insurance, general liability, theft and hazard, and workers compensation.
 The answers are important.
 You need to know you’re working with a professional who knows the ins and outs of their business and is covered for losses or accidents.

-Flipping homes for profit takes vision, stick-to-itiveness, cash and a pretty good “recipe.”
+Flipping homes for profit takes vision, persistence, cash, and a reliable system.
 But making a better home for a real person or family is a very rewarding achievement.
 Use this guidance to make sure you have the right team on your side before you tackle your next flip.